Former Tucson monastery begins taking in asylum seekers dropped off by ICE

 The families are fleeing due to extreme poverty, gang and domestic violence, droughts exacerbated by climate change, among other reasons — mostly a combination of the above.

-Carrillo had her own business but still couldn’t make ends meet with all the crime and extortions, she said.
+Carrillo had her own business but still couldn’t make ends meet with all the crime and extortion, she said.

 The most difficult part was to leave behind her 5-year-old daughter, she said crying.
 She’s still too little to understand what’s happening, but she told her she had to leave for a little bit.